 Individual Therapy Services

 I offer evidence-based professional psychotherapy services designed to cater to individual needs, offer personalized support, and give guidance in a confidential space.
 I believe in adhering to the highest possible standard of care to help you achieve lasting well-being.
-As an integrative therapist, my approach draws from multiple therapeutic modalities I am trained in.
+As an integrative therapist, my approach draws from multiple therapeutic modalities I am trained in, which are woven together using a neurobiological framework known as The STAIR Method.
 Some clients prefer one modality while others might benefit from a combination.
 What’s most important is forming a trusting relationship that supports open communication so we can find what works best for you.

 -